All Products

 mysqlDS = new MysqlDataSource();

 // Set SslMode as needed.
-For more information about the options for this property, see the command-line connection method.
+For available options, see the command-line connection instructions.

 mysqlDS.setSslMode("VERIFY_IDENTITY");

-// The truststore is used to store the CA certificate.
-Set the truststore type to JKS.
+// The truststore stores the CA certificate.
+Here, the truststore type is set to JKS.

 mysqlDS.setTrustCertificateKeyStoreType("JKS");